IlyaChichkov/RIMAPI/README.md

 # RimAPI

-It's a RimWorld mod that gives you an API Server to interact with the game.
+RimAPI is a RimWorld mod that embeds a high-performance REST API server directly into the game, allowing external applications to read and interact with your colony in real-time.

-RimAPI exposes a comprehensive REST API from inside RimWorld.
-The API listens on `http://localhost:8765/` by default once the game reaches the main menu.
+RimAPI exposes over **120+ comprehensive endpoints**.
+The API starts listening on `http://localhost:8765/` by default as soon as the game reaches the main menu.

 <table>
   <tr>